chipsalliance/Caliptra/doc/Caliptra.md

 3. BMC or a similar platform component will send the image (code or data) through OCP recovery flow protocol.
    a.
 Caliptra ROM should implement a recovery capability to allow for BMC to send ‘data’ instead of ‘code’ as a SOC specific configuration OR allow MCU ROM to send some data to be either integrity checked or authenticated.
 The data flow and code flow over recovery interface is the same from physical interface point of view and follows the recovery spec as implemented in Caliptra subsystem documentation (please see the recovery section).
    b.
 This need for data flow (from flash or BMC) is indicated by a SOC configuration bit to Caliptra ROM.
    c.
 This ‘data’ flow is possible only before SOC infra readiness is set.
-This is specifically used for scenarios where PUF or other characterization data is coming off-chip (say a flash or BMC)
+This is specifically used for scenarios where PUF or other characterization data is coming off-chip (say a flash or BMC). **FIXME:** Security and operations impact of this step/flow is being analyzed.
+This capability/flexibility will be updated or removed once that is finalized.
    d.
 This data must be hashed into PCR0
    e.
 To keep the scope limited, only one ‘data’ flow is allowed
 4. If the data was required to be run (is indicated by a SOC configuration bit to Caliptra ROM), Caliptra ROM waits for SOC infrastructure readiness to be set.
 Once set, it will do the required key derivations.